sahithyasridhar/fa18-523-65/project-report/report.md

 *	Linear Regression is performed to find if there is any correlation between reviews and rating (stars).
 Reviews were characterized into polarity.
-This is done using python library called ‘TextBlob’.
+This is done using python library called 'TextBlob'.
 Polarity value is between -1 to 1.
 Polarity above 0 means text emotion is positive while, polarity below 0 means text emotions are negative.
 0 polarity means neutral emotions.
-We also calculated another parameter called ‘subjectivity’.
+We also calculated another parameter called 'subjectivity'.
 Subjectivity reflects user’s personal emotions, opinions.
 Subjectivity is between 0 to 1.
 Subjectivity of 0 means fact-based opinion and 1 means subjective opinion.
-We also used this method to find if there are correlations between reviews and classification of review i.e. whether it is categorized as ‘useful’, ‘cool’ or ‘funny’.
+We also used this method to find if there are correlations between reviews and classification of review i.e. whether it is categorized as 'useful', 'cool' or 'funny'.
 As data we worked with was large, we used sampling method to use only 10% of all data for this analysis.
 * Logistic Regression, Multinomial Naïve Bayes and Random Forest algorithm These are used to predict rating based on text review.
 This will help understand and